 What’s the Process for Assembling Our Technology Stack?

-Technology stacks can be a tricky business to get to grips with for many SMBs.
+For many SMBs, it can be a tricky business to get to grips with a technology stack.

 In recent years, we’ve seen a dramatic shift in small and midsize businesses adopting either managed services or personal strategies for their digital transformations.